 The proposed model is used to obtain (i) distances at which the gain of the channel is high (as we shall show later, the gain shows non-uniform behavior), and (ii) to set the frequency of operation and inter-electrode distance.
 For these reasons, we first validate the arm-wrist-palm model through an experimental setup.
 We conduct experiments on an electrically equivalent synthetic tissue phantom from Syndaver LabsTM that represents the human arm, wrist and palm components.
 For all reported experimental results, the gain between different parts of the phantom is calculated by measuring the input and output Peak-to-Peak voltage of a sinusoid at various distances.
 The Analog Discovery TM module is used as both a waveform generator and oscilloscope to transmit a sinusoid and read the signal at different parts of the phantom, respectively.
 To avoid the use of a common ground between input and output, two Analog Discovery devices are employed, each with its own PC connection.
 Balun circuits (Schaffner IT239) bridge the connection between the phantom and the Analog Discoveries.
 This aids in additional isolation of the common ground return path that can be caused by the lack of EMI shielding and large base of the laptops (transmitter and receiver) attached to the same surface.
 The skin-to-skin channel gain is important as it is the main propagation path of the smart-device.
-Therefore, to ensure optimal contact in the setup, the wires of the oscilloscope measuring voltage as well as the function generator are minimally inserted into the skin layer, without penetrating the subsequent tissue layers of the phantom.
-We model the edge of the wires that are attached on the skin as electrodes with $<1 \text{ mm}^2$ surface area to accurately represent the experimental configuration [17].
+Therefore, the wires of the oscilloscope measuring voltage as well as the function generator are attached to the skin of the phantom.
+We model the edge of the wires that are attached on the skin